-Many years of scientific research have proven exposure to asbestos is the primary cause of pleural mesothelioma.
+Many years of scientific research have proven asbestos exposure is the primary cause of pleural mesothelioma.

-Surgical treatment of pleural mesothelioma began in the 1940s, radiation therapy began in 1950s and chemotherapy began in 1970s.
-In 2003, the FDA approved a combination of two chemotherapy drugs as the first official first-line treatment for mesothelioma.
+- In 2003, the FDA approved a combination of two chemotherapy drugs as the first official treatment for mesothelioma.

-People who worked with asbestos products for years have the highest risk of developing pleural mesothelioma.
-Jobs in the following industries were among the most likely to expose workers to asbestos:
+People who regularly worked with asbestos products for months or years have the highest risk of developing pleural mesothelioma.

 - Paper milling